(1) For the purpose of this policy:

 (42) The Director, Technology Services is responsible for ensuring the management of the Network is consistent with the University's needs.

 (43) Responsibility for information systems that operate on the University network will fall to the Head of the department from which the system originates.
-For example, Financial and Business Services will be the custodian for the E-Trans system.
+For example, Financial Operations will be the custodian for the E-Trans system.

 (44) The University community will use the University Network in a responsible manner consistent with the Computing Conditions of Use Policy.

 (45) Refer to Part C - Content and Implementation.